arijitdas13105/arijitdas13105/README.md

 🌟 **Full Stack Developer | Open Source Enthusiast**

-👨‍💻 Gained experience as an intern at CoRider, The Investor Diwan, and Sehr Technologies.

-🎓 Final-year student at **IIIT Gwalior** (B.Tech + M.Tech in IT).

-💡 Skilled in **React Native, React.js, Node.js, and TypeScript** with a strong foundation in full-stack development.

-🌱 Currently exploring **distributed systems, backend architecture, and DevOps**, while actively contributing to open-source projects.

-📫 Let’s connect and collaborate! </h3>
+Full Stack Developer and Open Source Enthusiast with internship experience at CoRider, The Investor Diwan, and Sehr Technologies; currently in my final year at IIIT Gwalior (B.Tech + M.Tech in IT), skilled in React Native, React.js, Node.js, and TypeScript, exploring distributed systems, backend architecture, and DevOps, while contributing to open-source projects.
+Let’s connect and collaborate! </h3>